tvallotton/suspend_fn/README.md

-# No-Await
+# suspend fn
-**Disclaimer: this was mostly made as a proof of concept.
+**Disclaimer: this was mostly made as a proof of concept for the proposal below.
-I have tested if there is a performance cost to this macro. **
+I haven't tested if there is a performance cost to this macro. **

 This crate provides a proc-macro that removes the need the use the `await` keyword.

 For example:
 ```rust